-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Food scarcity for our highly mobile English Learners, LTELs, low-income, and foster youth students is a serious concern.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 3.4 Action: Access to Nutrition Need: Food scarcity for our highly mobile English Learners, LTELs, low-income, and foster youth students is a serious concern.
 We intended to do everything a school can do, including providing nutrition for all.
-We think this will help mitigate the drop-out rate, which is the non-completer rate for our independent study program.
+We think this will help mitigate the drop-out rate, which is the non- completer rate for our independent study program.
 The non-completer rate is currently 4.94%.
 Teachers and parents provided feedback indicating that they support the value of supporting student retention.
-Throughout the school day, teachers and staff are will stay below 10% for all of our students.
+To address this, we will ensure that students have access to quality nutrition at the school or even delivered if necessary.
+Students cannot learn well when they are hungry, so we will continue to provide food services and/or other means for them to receive sustenance.
+Throughout the school day, teachers and staff are diligent about the nutritional needs of students.
+They are quick to provide food daily.
+Students also ask for food as needed.
+These actions will decrease non-completer rates for our English Learners, LTEL, low-income, and foster youth student population.
+However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
+We expect that these actions will have a positive impact on the average non-completer rate, which will stay below 10% for all of our students.
 We will also consider input from the parents, students, and teachers.
-4.1 Scope: Schoolwide Action: Community Liaison and Parent Engagement Liaison and Meaningful School Activities Need: Feedback from teachers, SRS, administrators, and counselors, state that the parents of English Learners, LTELs, low-income and foster youth students are less involved in their student's educational activities.
-According to our educational partners, parents are an essential component to effective schooling and the overall academic success of these students.
-As shown above, in the metrics section, we expect the participation counts to be above enrollment.
-To ensure our continued success, we hope to see an increase in parent participation.
+4.1 Action: Community Liaison and Parent Engagement Liaison and Meaningful School Activities Need: Feedback from teachers, SRS, administrators, and counselors, state that the parents of English Learners, LTELs, low-income and foster youth students are less involved in their student's educational activities.
+According to To ensure our continued success, we hope to see an increase in parent participation.
 We will continue to provide a Community Liaison and Parent Engagement Liaison who does outreach and promotes the school as a welcoming place for EL, FY, and LI through organizing on-site activities and events.
-We also employ a Parent Engagement Liaison whose primary role is to connect students and families with community resources, host resource fairs, and assist the community liaison and counselors with supporting our students.
-We believe that increasing parent/family engagement, as well as creating and cultivating connections in the community, will have a positive We will closely monitor progress on our parent participation count so that they are above the enrollment amount.
-We will also consider input from the parents, students, and teachers.
+We also employ a Parent Engagement Liaison whose primary role is to connect students and families with community resources, host resource fairs, and assist the